Omnistac/zedux/docs/docs/api/glossary.md

 ### Pseudo Action

 An action created by Zedux to represent a state change.
 The key to time travel debugging is tracking all actions that modify state.
 But zero config stores typically use [`.setState()`](classes/Store#setstate) to update their state.
-Parent and child stores can also cause the state of a store to change.
+Parent and child stores can also change the state of their children/parent stores.

 Zedux translates all of these state updating operations into "pseudo-actions" - action objects with metadata containing all the info needed to reproduce the state change.

+These actions can be dispatched to the store to exactly mimic the original `.setState()`, `.setStateDeep()`, or `.dispatch()` call from this store's perspective - wherever it happened in the store tree.

 ### State Factory